Academic Petition Process

 -Unanticipated out-of-town assignment by employer

 *Other medical or mental health emergencies (fill out a medical or mental health withdrawal see information below)

 With your petition you must submit documentation of your circumstances that prevented you from withdrawing before the deadline and/or impacted your ability to attend class and complete coursework.
 Documentation from your physician, employer, agency, etc. must be on letterhead and contain the dates pertaining to your situation to verify your inability to attend class.

-Once a petition is submitted, it is logged in and routed to Academic Advising for review and a recommendation.
-It is then returned and placed on the agenda for the next Academic Petition Committee meeting.
+Once a petition is submitted, it is logged in and placed on the agenda for the next Academic Petition Committee meeting.
 This cycle can take up to three months to complete.
 Additionally, the Committee does not meet during the summer months.

 The results of the Committee's petition decision, whether granted or denied, will be communicated to you by a letter sent to the address on the petition you submit.

-If you are interested in filing a Tuition Refund Appeal that is a separate process must be initiated through the Bursars office.
+If you are interested in filing a Tuition Refund Appeal, a separate process must be initiated through the Bursars office.
 You may contact the Bursar's office directly at 937-512-2568.